Welcome to my William Faulkner Catalog. The listings will be updated regularly

 |For information pertaining to posters see the introduction to Section XI.|

 I have duplicates of many of the items, including copies at lower prices.
 Students, faculty or collectors on tight budgets interested in inexpensive first editions might want to check with me for bargains (relatively speaking).
-And I generally have in stock cheap paperbacks of most Faulkner and Welty fiction in good condition that will cost you a lot less, even with postage added in (see below), than buying a new copy - don't be afraid to ask me.
+And I generally have in stock cheap paperbacks of most Faulkner fiction in good condition that will cost you a lot less, even with postage added in (see below), than buying a new copy - don't be afraid to ask me.

 BUT, I only have one copy each of most of these items, and whoever asks first gets it.
 Once my last copy of something is sold the item is out of stock.
 I will try to update my catalog regularly, deleting things that have been sold.